Jessicavazm/JessicaVaz_T2A2/README.md

 ### Models:

 #### User:
 	- id: PK
 	- name: not null
 	- email: not null
 	- password: not null
 	- is_admin: default=False

 #### Workout
 	- id: PK
 	- title: not null
 	- date_created: not null
 	_ distance_kms: not null
 	- calories_burnt
 	- user_id (FK referencing user who created workout log)

 #### Groups
 	id: PK
 	name: not null
 	date_created: date
 	created_by: user_id (FK referencing the admin who created the group)

 #### Group_logs
 	id: PK
 	date_created: date
 	user_id: FK (referencing the user who entered the group), not null
 	group_id: FK (referencing the group the user entered), not null

 #### Marathons
 	id: PK
 	name: not null
 	event_date: not null
 	location: not null
 	distance_kms: not null

 #### Marathons_logs
 	id: not null
 	date_created: not null
 	group_id: FK(referencing the group who entered the marathon event), not null
 	marathon_id: FK (referencing the what marathon event the group entered), not null

 ### Relationships:
 	- User can log many workout logs
 	- Workout log belongs to one user
 	- User can be part of many groups
 	- A group can have many users
 	- A group can be created by only one user
 	- Groups can enter many marathons
 	- Marathons can be entered by many groups

 ## R7
-### Explain the implemented models and their relationships, including how the relationships aid the database implementation.

 ## User

 ### Attributes
 Nullable constraint to ensure data input and unique=True to ensure email is unique

 	- id = db.Column(db.Integer, primary_key=True)
 	- name = db.Column(db.String(30), nullable=False)
 	- email = db.Column(db.String(50), nullable=False, unique=True)
 	- password = db.Column(db.String, nullable=False)
 	- is_admin = db.Column(db.Boolean, default=False)

 ### Relationship
 	Bi-directional relationship with workouts, group_logs and group_created to ensure data is shared across requested tables.

 ### User schema
 Validation on user's name, email, password.